-The Acadia Center's Peter Shattuck noted that, while this gives the RGGI states the opportunity to "float trial balloons" and new ideas like the Cost Containment Reserve, it is valuable because the public and market participants aren't surprised by the ideas if and when they eventually end up as proposed state rules.
+An advocate noted that, while this gives the RGGI states the opportunity to suggest new ideas like the Cost Containment Reserve, it is valuable because the public and market participants aren't surprised by the ideas if and when they eventually end up as proposed state rules.
 During a workshop, staff will have described them, and perhaps a specialist may provide further information on how the new idea has worked elsewhere.
-RGGI's Cost Containment Reserve, for example, works in many respects like the cost containment mechanism already adopted in the state of California.

-Brian Jones of MJ Bradley noted that industry support for a Cost Containment Reserve was predictable:
+An industry executive noted that industry support was predictable:

 Offset provisions for cost containment came from outside.
 Industry wanted them there even though this was a big lift for the states to take on to develop the learning curve and protocols.
 Multi-year compliance periods and banking came from industry.
-They were natural follow-ons to implementation of the $NO_x$ SIP [State Implementation Plan] Call that made banking familiar and appreciation of the flexibility banking provides to companies.
-83
+They were natural follow-ons to implementation of the NOx SIP [State Implementation Plan] Call that made banking familiar and appreciation of the flexibility banking provides to companies.